 Meet the Christkind, the symbol of the Nuremberg Christmas Market – a young girl with blond hair, dressed like an angel, who opens the Kinderweinacht and can be seen daily from Tuesday to Friday at 3 pm;

-Buy the famous “Nuremberg Plum People”, little figurines made of plums and figs and representative for the market.
+Buy the famous “Nuremberg Plum People,” little figurines made of plums and figs and representative of the market.

 Bremen Christmas Market

 Bremen Christmas Market is one of the finest Christmas Markets in Germany.
-180 decorated stalls with twinkling lights and Christmas decorations are a magnet for many visitors each year, willing to shop and enjoy seasonal treats.
-The Old Town Square has an enchanting Christmas feeling, with the smell of freshly roasted almonds, chocolate, baked apples and gingerbread cakes, the shimmering lights, and the historical setting.
+180 decorated stalls with twinkling lights and Christmas decorations are a magnet for many visitors who are willing to shop and enjoy seasonal treats each year.
+The Old Town Square has an enchanting Christmas feeling, with the smell of freshly roasted almonds, chocolate, baked apples, and gingerbread cakes, the shimmering lights, and the historical setting.
 This is the place to head for when you want to be surrounded by the Christmassy feeling.

-Part of the Bremen Christmas Market is also “Schlachte Nacht”, a medieval and maritime market on the River Weser promenade.
-There are wood fires and torch lights in front of the ancient taverns, and you can take part on a Christmas Tree expedition or drink punch on a pirate ship.
+Part of the Bremen Christmas Market is also “Schlachte Nacht,” a medieval and maritime market on the River Weser promenade.
+There are wood fires and torch lights in front of the ancient taverns, and you can take part in a Christmas Tree expedition or drink punch on a pirate ship.